mchanphilly/vscode-bsv/README.md

 If you're using Bluespec (or Minispec) for class, congratulations!
 I was first introduced to Bluespec through Daniel Sanchez's [Minispec](https://github.com/minispec-hdl/minispec/) when I took 6.004 (now 6.191) as a sophomore at MIT in Fall 2021.
 Then I really got into Bluespec when I took 6.192 my senior year in Spring 2023 with Arvind and the spectacular Thomas Bourgeat, who's now teaching at EPFL.

 I made this extension because the syntax highlighting available for Bluespec on VS Code was [really bad](https://martinchan.org/projects/bluespec-lexer/#next-steps).
-I didn't even use VS Code for 6.004 because they had us doing old-fashioned command line business (gross), but I used VS Code for 6.192 and a [summer project afterward](https://martinchan.org/projects/processor/).
+I didn't even use VS Code for 6.004 because they had us doing old-fashioned command line business (gross), but I used VS Code for 6.192 and a [summer project afterward](https://martinchan.org/projects/processor/), and it became clear to me .
 The available syntax highlighting was one step above nothing, which is to say they only did keyword highlighting and VS Code-provided bracket matching.

-I think I know why it took so long before someone came to market with a decent VS Code extension for Bluespec.

-Right now, (according to Stack Overflow) [3 in 4 developers use VS Code](https://en.wikipedia.org/wiki/Visual_Studio_Code#Reception), just as it's been for the past 3 years.
-At MIT, the majority is so strong that 6.100 and 6.102, two of the three introductory programming classes, have now coalesced to recommending VS Code for students in need of code editors.
-When I took them not so long ago, 6.100 was recommending (of all things) Spyder, and 6.102 was recommending Eclipse.
-I don't know what 6.101 will recommend, since it's a spring class.

-But as recent as 2016, [only 7% of developers used VS Code](https://insights.stackoverflow.com/survey/2016#technology-development-environments).
-The majority then were Notepad++ and Visual Studio each at (not mutually exclusive) 35%.[^hold] I would guess that most people working in Bluespec have done so for years and years, and they've probably gotten accustomed to whatever they're using, whether it's Vim, Emacs, or Notepad++.

-I think if Bluespec wants to better appeal to people currently in college (or recently out of college), they should've built some tools for VS Code.
-But they didn't, so I did.

-[^hold]: You can imagine how big a hold VS Code has now that its majority *for several years running* is more than what those two were combined.

 ## Feedback

 I'm interested in hearing about syntax highlighting bugs, usability issues, and snippet and feature requests.